trangnguyen2906/SQL-User-Churn-and-Retention-Mobile-Game/README.md

 ## 🔎 Final Conclusion & Recommendations

-👉🏻 Based on the insights and findings above, we would recommend the **product team** to consider the following actions:
+👉🏻 Based on the insights and findings above, I would recommend the **product team** to consider the following actions:

 ### ✨ Key Takeaways: